-For example, is the problem happening during the MSBuild part of your build process (for example, are you using either the MSBuild or Visual Studio Build task)?
+For example, is the problem happening during the MSBuild part of your build pipeline (for example, are you using either the MSBuild or Visual Studio Build task)?
 If so, then try running the same MSBuild command on a local machine using the same arguments.
 If you can reproduce the problem on a local machine, then your next steps are to investigate the MSBuild problem.

 Differences between local command prompt and agent